codeceptjs/CodeceptJS/docs/data.md

 The most efficient way would be to allow test to control its data, i.e. the 3rd option.
 However, accessing database directly is not a good idea as database vendor, schema and data are used by application internally and are out of scope of acceptance test.

-Today all modern web applications have REST API.
+Today all modern web applications have REST or GraphQL API .
 So it is a good idea to use it to create data for a test and delete it after.
-API supposed to be a stable interface and it can be used by acceptance tests.
-CodeceptJS provides 2 helpers for Data Management via REST API.
+API is supposed to be a stable interface and it can be used by acceptance tests.
+CodeceptJS provides 4 helpers for Data Management via REST and GraphQL API.

 ## REST